niwinz/niwibe-site/content/blog/2015-11-26-replace-cursors-with-lenses.md

 ```

 The **fst** is a predefined lense that just get the first element of the data
 structure.
-Additionaly to simple focus, you can apply some operation in place
+Additionaly to simple focus operation, you can apply some operation
-or just put a new value into that position:
+in place or just put a new value into that position:

 ```clojure
 (l/over l/fst inc [1 2 3])